-After a baby panda is born, the mother panda will eat less, and will devote her time and energy to feeding and training the baby, which is very laborious, and thus lowers her health condition and life span.
+After a baby panda is born, the mother panda will eat less, and will devote her time and energy to feeding and training the baby, which is very laborious, and thus reduces her health and life span.

-At breeding centers, researchers help the mother pandas to take care of the cubs, thus helping to ensure the survival of both.
-Pandas in captivity can live 30 years or longer, while wild pandas usually live about 20 years.
+At breeding centers, researchers help the mother pandas to take care of their cubs, thus helping to ensure the survival of both.
+Pandas in captivity can live 30 years or longer, while wild pandas usually live up to 20 years.